College of Professional Education

 Location: SH 202

-Programs in the College of Professional Education are designed to place knowledge in service to society.
+The programs in the College of Professional Education advance knowledge through teaching, research, and service in order to foster thriving families, schools, and communities.
 Four components comprise the College: the Department of Family Sciences, the Department of Reading, the Department of Teacher Education, and the School of Library and Information Studies.

 Programs leading to the Master of Arts, Master of Arts in Teaching, Master of Education, Master of Library Science, Master of Arts in Science, and Doctor of Philosophy degrees are available through the college.